 The AIDS Research Institute counts as its constituent members more than 600 researchers, clinicians and staff working in dozens of programs and laboratories throughout UCSF's 4 professional schools—Dentistry, Medicine, Nursing and Pharmacy—and its affiliates and collaborators both local and around the world.
-Of these, some 40 faculty are members of the ARI Executive Committee, offering advice and insight to steer our course; and a core Leadership Committee works closely with the ARI director to make funding and policy recommendations.
+A core Leadership Committee works closely with the ARI director to make funding and policy recommendations.
 At the heart of all this is a small, dedicated staff who make things run.